Wedding garter FAQ’s

 Why do brides wear a wedding garter?

 It has been a tradition in the UK to wear a wedding garter for hundreds of years and anywhere that British people have settled around the world, they have taken the tradition with them.
 It’s particularly popular in Britain the USA, Australia and New Zealand.

 It was considered lucky to have a piece of the brides wedding dress as a souvenir, but in the 1800’s, this led to guests tearing pieces off the dress!
 Unlike modern brides where a dress is often chosen that you only wear once, brides chose a dress they would keep and wear later as a best dress.
 So what could she do to avoid having her special dress ruined!???

 Garters were traditionally used to hold up stockings, so the bride had two, a compromise of tossing one of her bridal garters was made, she still kept the other as a keepsake…

 Why two wedding garters?

-Traditionally, the bride wore her garters to hold up her stockings, so she wore two.
-In 1820, a ‘race for the garter’ is documented, where guests would race to the brides' house after the church ceremony, the first there could claim the prize of a wedding garter.
-The winner would remove it himself… The bride kept the other garter.
+So traditionally, the bride wore two garters to hold up her stockings.
+In 1820, a ‘race for the garter’ is documented, where guests raced to the brides’ house after the church ceremony, the first there could claim the prize of a wedding garter.
+The winner would remove it himself!
+The bride kept the other garter as a keepsake.

 A wedding garter set

-So both garters would have traditionally been in the same design, they may have had embroidered poetry text continuing from one garter to the other (Marie Antoinette’s garters) Now the toss garter is usually a plainer version of the main garter, although it can be lovely to have both the same like these silk daisy wedding garters.
+So both garters would have traditionally been in the same design, they may have had embroidered poetry text continuing from one garter to the other (Marie Antoinette’s garters) Now the toss garter is usually a plainer version of the main garter, although it can be lovely to have both the same too.